 For this CASE topic, the Statewide CASE Team further estimated a portion of the annual new construction by prototype relevant to the proposed code change.
 This is to

-The Statewide CASE Team estimated the percentage of new construction affected by the proposed code changes independently for Electric HVAC and Central HPWH since the type of multifamily buildings impacted varies by Electric HVAC (mid-rise and high-rise only) and Central HPWH (all multifamily),
+The Statewide CASE Team estimated the percentage of new construction affected by the proposed code changes independently for Electric HVAC and Central HPWH since the type of multifamily buildings impacted varies.